envor/one-app/README.md

 Edit files in `one-app/` directory

-10. Test your changes
+10. Test your changes by repeating steps 3-7.

-Repeat steps 3-7.

 ## Changelog